Retirement Guide

 Introduction

-The purpose of this guide is to provide you with necessary information regarding benefits eligibility when retiring through the Madison Metropolitan School District.
-In this guide, you will receive a general overview of what happens to your benefit at retirement, including continuation of coverage through MMSD, along with an overview of your income sources.
-Specific information on MMSD's Retiree benefits can be found online at www.madison.k12.wi.us/human-resources/employee-benefits/retiring-from-mmsd
+The purpose of this guide is to provide you with necessary information regarding benefits eligibility when retiring through the Madison Metro School District.
+In this guide, you will receive a general overview of what happens to your benefits at retirement, including continuation of coverage through MMSD, along with an overview of your income sources.

-In addition to this information, you should consult directly with Social Security Administration, Medicare and Employee Trust Funds/Wisconsin Retirement System.
+In addition to this information, you should consult directly with Social Security Administration (SSA), Centers for Medicare & Medicaid Services (CMS), and the Department of Employee Trust Funds (ETF) about benefits available from these sources.
 Contact information can be found at the end of this guide.

 - Pre-Retirement Planning and Preparation